dastaj/CVEs/README.md

   - https://nvd.nist.gov/vuln/detail/CVE-2023-48309
   - https://github.com/nextauthjs/next-auth/commit/d237059b6d0cb868c041ba18b698e0cee20a2f10

-  **Note:** This Proof of Concepts are provided for educational and ethical testing purposes only.
+  **Note:** Proof of Concepts are provided for educational and ethical testing purposes only.
 Unauthorized access to applications is illegal and unethical.